|©Alfred A. Knopf|

 At twenty-two, Cheryl Strayed thought she had lost everything.
 In the wake of her mother’s death, her family scattered and her own marriage was soon destroyed.
 Four years later, with nothing more to lose, she made the most impulsive decision of her life.
 With no experience or training, driven only by blind will, she would hike more than a thousand miles of the Pacific Crest Trail from the Mojave Desert through California and Oregon to Washington State—and she would do it alone.
 Told with suspense and style, sparkling with warmth and humor, Wild powerfully captures the terrors and pleasures of one young woman forging ahead against all odds on a journey that maddened, strengthened, and ultimately healed her.

 In order to find yourself, sometimes you have to lose something.
 Or in the case of Cheryl Strayed, someone.
-Someone very dear to her, her mother, who she loses to cancer.
-The personal tragedy leaves her distraught with grief and sets off a chain of unfortunate events in her life—estrangement from her stepfather and her two younger siblings; extramarital affairs and experiments with drugs; the heartbreaking decision to put down her beloved horse; and finally, divorce from the man she loved and who cared for her.
+Someone very dear to her, her own mother, who she loses to cancer.
+The personal tragedy leaves her distraught with grief and sets off a chain of unfortunate events in her life—estrangement from her stepfather and her two younger siblings; extramarital affairs and experiments with drugs; the heartbreaking decision to put down her horse; and divorce from the man she loved and who truly cared for her.

 Cheryl is lost in the wilderness of her life.
 And it is the wilderness she seeks to find herself again or, as she says, “to save myself.”